Circassians in Kosovo: Arrival in Kosovo

 After the Circassian genocide following the Russo-Circassian War, large number of Circassians were exiled to the Ottoman Empire, including in Kosovo.
 Between 1858 and 1862, 6,000 Circassian families settled in Kosovo.
 Other Circassians were settled in Niš and Prokuplje between 1862 and 1863.
 Around 12,000 Circassians were once again sent to Kosovo and Serbia in following months.
 In total, 40,000 Circassians were settled in Kosovo alone.

 The Ottoman Empire aimed to make life easier for the newly arrived Circassians, and did not tax them and they were provided with materials to farm with.
-The Circassians did not have major problems with the Albanians, but they were not well received by Serbians.
+The Circassians were not well received by both Albanians and Serbs.
+Both Albanians and Serbs considered the Circassians to be wild and primitive Barbarians.
 People of the Kosovo region as well as some regional governors helped Circassians.
-Since there was no mosque in Babimusa, where more than 200 Circassian families were settled, the local administration started to work on the construction of a mosque at the end of 1864.
+Since there was no mosque in Babimusa at the time, where more than 200 Circassian families were settled, the local administration started to work on the construction of a mosque at the end of 1864.

 Decrease in population

 Majority leaving the region (1877–1878)

 The Circassians in Bulgaria fiercely opposed the Bulgarian Revolt in 1876.
 Kosovo Circassians also joined the Bulgarian Circassians.
 European countries in turn demanded that the Circassians leave the region.

-Circassians sided with the Turkish army during the Russo-Turkish War (1877–1878).
+Circassians sided with the Ottoman army during the Russo-Turkish War (1877–1878).
 After the war, the Circassians were seen as a "Muslim threat" and expelled from Kosovo, Bulgaria and other parts of the Balkans by Russian armies following the end of the Russo-Turkish war.
 They were not allowed to return, so the Ottoman authorities settled them in new other lands such as in modern Jordan (see Circassians in Jordan), where they would have conflict with Bedouin Arabs, and Turkey (see Circassians in Turkey).

-Last remnants leaving for Adygea (1998-1999)
+Persecution by Albanians and Last remnants leaving for Adygea (1998-1999)

 When the Kosovo War began, the Circassians in Kosovo emigrated to their ancestral homeland, Republic of Adygea, where they founded a village named Mafekhabl near the republic's capital of Maykop.
 Muammar Gaddafi sent support and donations to the village.
 Gaddafi, according to his own words, showed a deep respect for the Circassians and their historical suffering.
+Immigrants unanimously recount peaceful coexistence with Serbs, contrasting with Albanian hostility towards Circassians.
+Circassian children faced frequent bullying by Albanians at school, while adults endured robberies, arson, and sniper attacks in the fields.
+Kosovo Circassians sought lawfulness within Yugoslavia, resisting Albanian pressure for insubordination.
+This refusal branded them traitors.
+Tensions escalated in Stanoc i Epërm, leading to segregated communities and forced "parallel education" for Circassian children.
+Seeking protection, they formed Circassian self-defense brigades with Serb support.